 In the last paper, Arthur Tavares de Sena, Aline Moura Costa da Silva, Cintia de Melo de Albuquerque Ribeiro (Universidade Federal Fluminense - UFF, Brazil), and Anna Paola Fernandes Freire (Universidade Federal da Paraíba - UFPB, Brazil) analyze the contribution of Russian stock market risk to Brazilian stock market risk and Brazilian agribusiness sector risk, considering the Russia-Ukraine war.
 The main results indicate that there was a decrease in the risk contribution of the Russian stock market to the Brazilian stock market, and an increase in the risk contribution of the Russian market to the risk of the Brazilian agribusiness sector, but not to a statistically significant degree.
 Although Brazil depends on some inputs (agro) from the Russian market, it is a global exporter of agricultural products.
 Given this and the results found, it is suggested that even with the high production costs, Brazil managed to supply the demand suppressed by the war, stabilizing the negative impacts on its economy.

-I would once again like to thank all those who made this journal possible: members of the Advisory Board, the Editorial Board, Editors and Associate Editors, assessors, authors and, last but not least, the readers.
+I would once again like to thank all those who have made this journal possible: members of the Advisory Board, the Editorial Board, Editors and Associate Editors, assessors, authors, and last but not least, the readers.